Mini-Grants for Undergraduate Research & Creative Activities

 - Student's research outcomes

-- Relevance of the conference within the research discipline
+- Relevance of the conference within the academic discipline

-- Professional development the student will undertake in preparation for presenting research outcomes
+- Professional development the student will undertake in preparation for presenting at the conference

 - Expense justification.